dgeb/json-api/format/index.md

 #### Variable Type Resources

-Variable type (i.e. "heterogenous") resources can not be keyed by type, but the type **MUST** still be specified in an alternative manner.
+Variable type (i.e. "heterogenous") resources can not be keyed by type, so the type of each resource **MUST** be specified in an alternative manner.

 Primary heterogenous resources **MUST** be keyed by `"data"` at the top level of a document.